sijingzhangzsj0604/docs/docs/cloud/guides/traffic-management/limit-count.md

 for an [Application](../../concepts/application.md) or [API](../../concepts/api.md).

 :::info
-The quota configured on API7 Cloud is for individual data plane instances.
+The quota configured on API7 Cloud is for individual gateway instances.
 It's exclusive instead of shared (among all of your instances).
 :::